Mmark version 2.0.0 has been released!

 It provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML RFC 7991 format.
-Mmark can produce xml2rfc (aforementioned RFC 7991), RFC 7749 (xml2rfc version 2) and HTML5 output.
+Mmark can produce xml2rfc (aforementioned RFC 7991), RFC 7749 (xml2rfc version 2), HTML5 output, markdown and manual pages.

 This is version 2 of Mmark: based on a new markdown implementation and some (small) language changes as well.
 We think these language changes lead to a more consistent user experience and lead to less confusion.